 The impact of this action was great.
 We received many lovely reactions, both internally and externally.
 It also gave me the opportunity to be more in touch with HCPs, which is particularly unique given the Corona crisis.
-This is what Chiesi Belgium stands for: being there for each other in times of
+This is what Chiesi Belgium stands for: being there for each other in times of need #proud #superheroes.

+- Introduction

 - Chairman's Statement

-- Letter from the CEO
+- Letter from the CEO - 2020 - 2030:

-- 2020 2030: The Decade of Action
+- The Decade of Action